 The SAPS ELISA kit contains all the specialised equipment (such as microwells, pastettes and micropipettes) together with the necessary antibodies, the substrate and a Botrytis culture for reference.
 The materials provided are sufficient for 5 groups of students.
 The kit includes a Student Guide with full practical protocol and useful background material on ELISA systems, monoclonal antibodies and Botrytis infection.
 The practical protocol is adapted to use raspberries (inoculated with Botrytis) as the basis for a practical investigation, and there are suggestions for other investigative work.
 A Technical Guide provides further support for teachers and technicians.

-Science and Advice for Scottish Agriculture (SASA),Monoclonal Antibody Unit, 1 Roddinglaw Road, Edinburgh EH12 9FJ
+Antibody Unit, SASA Roddinglaw Road, Edinburgh EH12 9FJ